hashicorp/terraform/website/source/docs/commands/init.html.markdown

 configuration lets you keep sensitive information out of your Terraform configuration.

-The backend configuration file is a basic HCL file with key/value pairs.
+For path values, the backend configuration file is a basic HCL file with key/value pairs.
 The keys are configuration keys for your backend.
 You do not need to wrap it in a `terraform` block.
 For example, the following file is a valid backend configuration file for the Consul backend type: